Information for patients

 Why am I being referred on a 2 Week Wait – Rapid Diagnostic Service Pathway?

-A 2-week wait referral means that you will be offered an appointment with a hospital specialist team as soon as possible and no later than 14 days after you have been referred by your GP.
+A 2-week wait referral means that you will be offered an appointment with a hospital A 2-week rule referral means you will be offered an appointment with a hospital specialist team within 14 days of your GP asking for the appointment.

-You have been handed this leaflet by your GP, as your GP feels that you have symptoms that require further tests by a hospital specialist team, using the Rapid Diagnostic Service (RDS) pathway.
+You will have been given this leaflet by your GP, as they think you might need further tests using the RDS pathway.

 These symptoms may include:

-This is so that your problem can be investigated and treated quickly and effectively, if needed.
+This is so your problem can be investigated and treated quickly and effectively, if needed.

 What will happen before my appointment?